Content

 Multi-threaded file download for Linux

-It is a download utility that improves the download process by using multiple connections for a single file.
+Axel is a download utility that aims to enhance the download process by efficiently utilising multiple connections for a single file.
+Developed by a team of talented developers, Axel claims to boost download speeds by up to 60%.

 Ubuntu/Debian: